projectsveltos/sveltos/docs/getting_started/install/quick_start.md

 The above will create a management cluster using [Kind](https://kind.sigs.k8s.io), deploy clusterAPI and projectsveltos, create a workload cluster powered by clusterAPI using Docker as infrastructure provider.

+!!! note
+    The Sveltos Dashboard is an optional component of Sveltos.
+To include it in the deployment, follow the instructions found in the [dashboard](#dashboard) section.

+    **_v0.38.4_** is the first Sveltos release that includes the dashboard and it is compatible with Kubernetes **_v1.28.0_** and higher.

 ## Deploy Helm Charts

 To deploy the Kyverno Helm chart in any Kubernetes cluster with labels _env: fv_ create this ClusterProfile instance in the management cluster: